 - Psych 142 Applied Early Developmental Psychology (3 units).
 This course explores the development of children from birth to age 8, in a wide range of areas including biological, cognitive, linguistic, social, and personality development.
 It examines and applies research findings about the effects of genes, experience, and social context on young children's development.
 Course #119641

-- Psych 149A Early Development & Learning Science Practicum (3 units).
+- Psych 149A The Developing Child Practicum: Linking Research and Practice (3 units).
 The ED&LS Practicum applies early child development and learning knowledge with coaching to foster students’ hands-on learning in an on-campus early childhood education program.
-Course #119654
+Course#119654

 When are The Developing Child classes offered?

 The Developing Child classes are offered over a 12 week Summer Session.
 Students must be available to attend and complete the coursework in one summer as a cohort.

 - Psych 149 (MW 9-11AM)